dtcarls/fantasy_football_chat_bot/README.md

 - SLACK_WEBHOOK_URL: This is your Webhook URL from the Slack App page (REQUIRED IF USING SLACK)
 - DISCORD_WEBHOOK_URL: This is your Webhook URL from the Discord Settings page (REQUIRED IF USING DISCORD)
 - LEAGUE_ID: This is your ESPN league id (REQUIRED)
 - START_DATE: This is when the bot will start paying attention and sending messages to your chat.
-(2018-09-05 by default)
+(2019-09-04 by default)
 - END_DATE: This is when the bot will stop paying attention and stop sending messages to your chat.
-(2018-12-26 by default)
+(2019-12-30 by default)
-- LEAGUE_YEAR: ESPN League year to look at (2018 by default)
+- LEAGUE_YEAR: ESPN League year to look at (2019 by default)
 - TIMEZONE: The timezone that the messages will look to send in.
 (America/New_York by default)
-- INIT_MSG: The message that the bot will say when it is started (“Hai” by default, can be blank for no message)
+- INIT_MSG: The message that the bot will say when it is started (“Hi” by default, can be blank for no message)
+- ESPN_S2: Used for private leagues.
+See [Private Leagues Section](#private-leagues) for documentation
+- SWID: Used for private leagues.
+See [Private Leagues Section](#private-leagues) for documentation

 ### Running with Docker